palantir/conjure/rfc/002-contract-for-conjure-generators.md

 Generators can assume that this output directory already exists and is empty.
 (It is not the responsibility of conjure generators to do any diffing or up-to-date checking - this should be done by a higher level build tool, like gradle-conjure.)

-Generators are free to implement any other behaviour if the generate command is not invoked.
-For example, returning sensible information for  `conjure-<lang> --version` and `conjure-<lang> --help` are encouraged.
+Generators are free to implement any other behaviour if the `generate` command is not invoked.

 ## Options